 "More than 5 million people sought medical treatment for acne in 2018 alone... and most acne sufferers never seek treatment."

 In today’s part one of her series on skin health, Dr. Nancy Lin, PhD, is talking about adult acne.
 Let’s take a closer look at acne and what it is, the many myths and misconceptions about it and what causes it, as well as what to do and what not to do when you have acne.
-We will also explore how to treat acne breakouts, including an all-natural way to treat and prevent it.
-The good doctor will also share some all natural cleansers and toners that you can make with ingredients that you probably have in your kitchen right now.
+We will also explore how to treat acne breakouts, including an all-natural way to treat and prevent it, and Dr. Nancy will share some all natural cleansers and toners that you can make with ingredients that you probably have in your kitchen right now.

 - 3:56: Facts about acne

 - 9:15: Interesting stats about acne from the American Academy Dermatology

 - 14:18: Common Causes